yaseeen96/student_app/README.md

 # Student App
 This is a Flutter application developed for the students of PDA College of Engineering, Kalaburagi.
 It allows students to view details of college events and register for them with the click of a button.
 The app also includes login and signup options for authentication.
+It is built on top of REST API Developed using Django Rest Framework.

 ## Tech Stack
 1. Flutter
-2. Installation
+## Installation
-## Clone the repository.
+1. Clone the repository.
-1. Run flutter pub get to install the required dependencies.
+2. Run flutter pub get to install the required dependencies.
-2. Run the app using flutter run command.
+3. Run the app using flutter run command.
 ## Features
 1. View details of college events.
 2. Register for college events.